mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 You can create email templates in two ways:

-* During runtime, click the **Email Templates** button in the upper-right corner and follow the wizard.
+* In the app, click the **Email Templates** button and follow the wizard.
-* During design time, developers can use the **SNIP_EmailTemplate_Overview** snippet located in **Private** > **Snippets**.
+* In Studio Pro, use the **SNIP_EmailTemplate_Overview** snippet located in **Private** > **Snippets**.
 Use the snippet on a page and save it on a button click.

 #### 4.3.2 Creating an Email Message from a Template

 When modeling your app in Studio Pro, use the **CreateEmailFromTemplate** Java action to create a draft message that you can preview and modify.
 Once your message is ready, you can send it with the **SendEmail** action.

 The input parameters are the following:

-* **Data Object** – entity object from which you want to extract the placeholder tokens (if you want to retrieve from multiple objects, then create a [Non-Persistable Entity](/refguide/persistability/#non-persistable))
+* **DataObject** – This is an entity object from which you want to extract the placeholder tokens.
+If you want to retrieve from multiple objects, then create a [Non-Persistable Entity](/refguide/persistability/#non-persistable).
-* **Email template** – email template from which email message object is created and sent
+* **EmailTemplate** – This is an email template from which an **EmailMessage** object is created and sent.
-* **Queued** – when `true`, email message will be stored in the **EmailMessage** entity with its status as **QUEUED**.
+* **Queued** – When `true`, the email message will be stored in the **EmailMessage** entity with its status as **QUEUED**.
 In this case, you can send it later using a scheduled event.
-You can use microflow **SE_SendQueuedEmails** to create scheduled events.
-You the can also create a [task queue](/refguide/task-queue/) and run this microflow in that task queue to minimize system resource usage.
+You can use the microflow **SE_SendQueuedEmails** to create scheduled events.
+You can also create a [task queue](/refguide/task-queue/) and run this microflow in that task queue to minimize system resource usage.
 Using a task queue, you can set the number of threads, node or cluster-wide scope, time intervals, and other parameters.

 Refer to the sample microflow **Sample_ACT_CreateEmailFromTemplateAndThenSend**.
-This microflow demonstrates how to use **CreateEmailFromTemplate** Java action and set attachments to EmailMessage in addition to attachments provided by EmailTemplate.
+This microflow demonstrates how to use the **CreateEmailFromTemplate** Java action and set attachments to **EmailMessage** in addition to attachments provided by **EmailTemplate**.

 #### 4.3.3 Sending an Email with a Template

 When modeling your app in Studio Pro, use the **SendEmailWithTemplate** Java action to send an email from a template.
 The input parameters are the following:

-* **Data Object** – entity object from which you want to extract the placeholder tokens (if you want to retrieve from multiple objects, then create a [Non-Persistable Entity](/refguide/persistability/#non-persistable)
+* **Data Object** – This is an entity object from which you want to extract the placeholder tokens.
+If you want to retrieve from multiple objects, then create a [Non-Persistable Entity](/refguide/persistability/#non-persistable).
-* **Email account** – email account consisting of outgoing email configuration
+* **EmailAccount** – This is an email account consisting of outgoing email configuration.
-* **Email template** – email template from which email message object is created and sent
+* **EmailTemplate** – This is an email template from which an **EmailMessage** object is created and sent.
-* **Queued** – when `true`, email message will be stored in the **EmailMessage** entity with status as **QUEUED** and you can send it later using a  scheduled event.
-You can use microflow **SE_SendQueuedEmails** to create scheduled events.
+* **Queued** – When `true`, the email message will be stored in the **EmailMessage** entity with its status as **QUEUED**.
+In this case, you can send it later using a scheduled event.
+You can use the microflow **SE_SendQueuedEmails** to create scheduled events.
 You can also create a [task queue](/refguide/task-queue/) and run this microflow in that task queue to minimize system resource usage.
 Using a task queue, you can set the number of threads, node or cluster-wide scope, time intervals, and other parameters.

-Refer to sample microflow **Sample_ACT_SendEmailWithTemplate**.
+Refer to the sample microflow **Sample_ACT_SendEmailWithTemplate**.
 To use **To**, **CC**, or **BCC** during runtime, change the **EmailTemplate** object and set the desired values for the attributes, then pass the same **EmailTemplate** object as a parameter to the Java action.

 ### 4.4 Signed and Encrypted Emails